retypeapp/retype/configuration/project.md

 ### minChars

 === minChars : `number`
 Min number of characters required in a search query.
-Default is `3`.
+Default is `2`.

+The following sample demonstrates how to configure `search.minChars` with a new value:

 ```yml
 search: